elfhosted/elfhosted.com/docs/app/bluesky-pds.md

 PDS is configured by default with `LOGS_ENABLED=true`, so in order to see what it's doing, simply using Kubernetes Dashboard to watch the logs of your bluesky-pds pod.

+### Updates

+In ElfHosted's environment, PDS updates are automatically grabbed every time a [new PDS release is published](https://github.com/bluesky-social/atproto/releases?q=pds&expanded=true), and are rolled out during our daily "elf-glowup" maintenance window.

+No manual updating is required.

 ### Backup / migrate

 Your PDS data is stored in `config/bluesky-pds`, and can be backed up either by copying the contents of the folder manually, or running `elfbot backup bluesky-pds` using [ElfBot][elfbot].